dr4g0nus/Meteor-Boilerplate/README.md

 I have created this repo as an easy way to start a new barebones Meteor app.
 I have tried to keep it extremely minimalistic and it is primarily aimed at developers who just want to start a new Meteor project without copy and pasting an old one or re-reading Meteor documentation.

 I will keep improving this as I learn more about Meteor.
-For example, I'll add acceptance testing when I fully understand how to use nightwatch with Meteor.
+For example, I'll add acceptance testing as soon as I fully understand how to use Nightwatch with Meteor.

 ### Core Features ###